-KMP
+KMP String Matching

-- Knuth-Morris-Pratt algorithm for string matching. - Whenever there is a mismatch, do not restart; rather fail intelligently. - We define a failure function for each position, taking into account the suffix and the prefix. - Note that the matched part of the large string T is essentially the pattern string s.
+- First linear time algorithm for string matching. - Whenever there is a mismatch, do not restart; rather fail intelligently. - We define a failure function for each position, taking into account the suffix and the prefix. - Note that the matched part of the large string T is essentially the pattern string s.
 Thus, failure function can be computed simply using pattern s.